Mohamed-Abdelrazeq/devsecops-pipeline-project/README.md

 ### `src/`

-Contains the Java application that will be used as the target application for the CI/CD pipeline.
+Contains the Java Spring Boot application and its unit tests.

+### `Jenkinsfile`

+Defines the CI pipeline executed by Jenkins, including build, testing, code coverage, mutation testing, and artifact publishing.

 ---

 # Project Goal

-The goal of this project is to build a complete **DevSecOps pipeline** by integrating security tools into every stage of the development lifecycle.
+The goal of this project is to build a complete **DevSecOps pipeline** by integrating security, testing, and code quality tools into every stage of the software development lifecycle.

-As the project evolves, additional security tools will be incorporated into the Jenkins pipeline, allowing automated security scanning before code reaches production.
+The pipeline will evolve incrementally, with each tool added as a dedicated stage in Jenkins.

-Current plan:
+## Current Progress

 - ✅ Jenkins infrastructure
-- ✅ Java application
+- ✅ Java Spring Boot application
-- ✅ Git hooks with Talisman
+- ✅ Git secret scanning with Talisman
+- ✅ Automated build with Maven
+- ✅ Unit testing with JUnit
+- ✅ Code coverage with JaCoCo
+- ✅ Mutation testing with PIT

+## Planned Integrations

 - Static Application Security Testing (SAST)
 - Dependency vulnerability scanning
+- Software Composition Analysis (SCA)
-- Secret scanning
+- Infrastructure as Code (IaC) scanning
 - Container image scanning
-- Infrastructure as Code (IaC) scanning
 - Dynamic Application Security Testing (DAST)
-- Software Composition Analysis (SCA)
+- Docker image build and publishing
 - Deployment automation

+---

+# Jenkins Pipeline

+The current Jenkins pipeline performs the following stages:

+1. Checkout source code
+2. Compile the application
+3. Execute JUnit tests
+4. Generate JaCoCo code coverage reports
+5. Execute PIT mutation testing
+6. Package the application
+7. Archive build artifacts and reports

 ---